-Studies show that 25% of Americans will probably need to apply for Social Security disability benefits before they reach retirement age.
-It’s important you know how to apply so you can obtain a successful outcome.
+Studies show that 25% of Americans will likely need to apply for Social Security disability benefits before they reach retirement age.
+It’s crucial you know how to apply so you can obtain a successful outcome.
 And, of course, you’ll want to know how long it takes to get Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) Benefits.

 Table of Contents

 Who Qualifies for Social Security Disability or SSI Benefits?

 If you’re still earning more than $1180 a month, the Social Security Administration (SSA) will not consider you disabled.

 - Have a medical condition with a terminal diagnosis or will last at least one year, preventing you from working — short-term or partial disabilities do not qualify.
 There is a list of adult impairments that fall under Social Security, and you check and see if your condition qualifies.

 - Fall under the Social Security Administration’s definition of disability.